Owen2k6/GoOS/README.md

 # GoOS - by Goplex Studios

-GoOS is a simple operating system (OS) built from scratch using goCosmos (https://github.com/CosmosOS/Cosmos).
+GoOS is an operating system (OS) built from scratch using goCosmos (https://github.com/CosmosOS/Cosmos).
 ## Features

     Simple command-line interface